Undisputed06/horiseon-challenge-1/README.md

 [Screenshot](#screenshot-of-home-page)
 ## Description

 This week I received a ticket to refactor code provided  by the marketing company Horiseon to make their website more accessible to visitors.
-I included descriptive alt atributes and improved the semantic structure of the index.html page.
+I included descriptive alt attributes and improved the semantic structure of the index.html page.
 I also followed the Scout Rule by correting broken links, properly commenting the CSS file, and consolidating and organizing CSS selectors and properties to follow semantic structure.

 ## Built With